nihargarg/smart-mailbox/README.md

 # Intelligent and Connected Mailbox
-A project by Rohan Raghuraman, Anhadveer Khokar and Nihar Garg For the Internet of Things (IoT) course at Columbia University in the City of New York
+A project by Rohan Raghuraman, Anhadveer Khokar and Nihar Garg.
+For the Internet of Things (IoT) course at Columbia University in the City of New York

 ### What:
-We aim to create an Intelligent and Connected Mailbox (ICM) that can read the handwriting off an envelope and determine whether the mail has reached the correct person.
-If it is correct, it will notify the user that they have new mail and even attempt to categorize it for better organization.
-If it is incorrect, it will reject the mail and notify the deliverer to return the mail to its sender.
+- We aim to create an Intelligent and Connected Mailbox (ICM) that can read the handwriting off an envelope and determine whether the mail has reached the correct person.
+- If it is correct, it will notify the user that they have new mail and even attempt to categorize it for better organization.
+- If it is incorrect, it will reject the mail and notify the deliverer to return the mail to its sender.

 ### Why:
 - The ICM is a consumer-facing device that not only improves efficiency and organization, but also helps secure your mail and prevent robbery by instantly notifying the user when they have new mail.